Bristol-Cyber-Security-Group/testbed-os/docs/testbed-config/mode.rst

 Testbed Mode
 ============

-This is a simple file read on startup to dictate the mode, either master or client.
+This is a simple file read on startup to dictate the mode, either main or client.

-Master
+Main
 ------

-The contents of the JSON file in master mode is simply the string "Master":
+The contents of the JSON file in main mode is simply the string "Main":

 .. code-block:: json

-    "Master"
+    "Main"

 Client
 ------